-This correction adjusts the effective head separation $h_x$ by an amount proportional to the original separation and the ratio of z difference $\Delta z$ to the actual average z distance $z{avg}$ .
-The constant k is determined empirically.
-The quantity $\Delta h_x$ forces the barrier p' to become even larger when viewing distances are unequal.
-Thus, (8) and (10) are the resulting formula for computing p' for two-viewer locations in three degrees of freedom:

-$$p' = 2p + 2p \left[ fract(\frac{h_x - 2e}{4e}) + k \cdot h_x \cdot \frac{\Delta z}{z{avg}} \right].$$ (10)
+The last step is to permit all three degrees of freedom of viewer movement, allowing nonequal z locations.
+As in the previous extension, the strategy is to compute an addition to the viewer separation, d, as if the viewers were at the same z distance, and then to reuse the previous derivations from that point onward.
+The additional distance due to unequal z locations of the viewers is denoted by Δd in equation 9. $$\Delta d = d \cdot \frac{\Delta z}{2z{avg}} \tag{9}$$ The quantity Δd forces the barrier p' to become even larger when viewing distances are unequal.
+Thus, equations 8 and 10 are the resulting formula for computing p'for two-viewer locations in three degrees of freedom. $$p' = 2p + 2p \left[fract\left(\frac{d - 2e}{4e}\right) + d \cdot \frac{\Delta z}{2z{avg}} \right]$$ (10) 3.4.4 Dual-period barrier As the barrier expands for two viewers, the system's effective resolution decreases because the barrier causes larger regions of the screen to remain black.

-3.4.4 Dual-Period Barrier

-As the barrier expands for two viewers, the system's effective resolution decreases because the barrier causes larger regions of the screen to remain black.
 It should be clear from the previous section that this is necessary in order to prevent conflict between virtual lobes and viewers, but a large barrier period is problematic.
 Large barrier lines are visible to the viewer, occlude a majority of the scene, and diminish overall brightness and resolution.
-Fortunately, one more improvement to the algorithm is possible, which increases screen efficiency by 50 percent in some cases, depending on viewer locations.
-The idea is to change the barrier pattern from a simple repeating period to a dual period, as shown in Fig. 11.
-This pattern applies only to two-viewer mode, and only during the second half of any of the sawtooth waves in Fig. 10, when the barrier period p' is greater than or equal to three times the single-viewer barrier period p.
+Fortunately, one more improvement to the algorithm is possible that increases screen efficiency by 50% in some cases, depending on viewer locations.
+The idea is to change the barrier pattern from a simple repeating period to a dual period as shown in Figure 10.
+This pattern applies only to two-viewer mode, and only during the second half of any of the sawtooth waves in Figure 9, when the barrier period p' is greater than or equal to three times the single-viewer barrier period p.